HumanSignal/label-studio/docs/source/guide/stats.md

 You can also see how the annotations from a specific annotator compare to the prediction scores for a task, or how they compare to the ground truth labels for a task.

+Task agreement is calculated asymmetricaly.
+For example: if 1 annotator created 2 labels for the task and the other one finds only 1 - they will have different scores in agreement matrixes.

 ## Matching score

 A matching score assesses the similarity of annotations for a specific task.
 The matching score is used differently depending on which agreement metrics are being calculated.